PostHeaderIcon Growing Peppers From Seeds

 First is to consider your climate, and where you plan to grow your pepper plants.
 Pepper plants love sunlight and warmth, so if you live in the Pacific Northwest, you’re a bit more challenged than someone who lives in the desert Southwest or Deep South.

 If you live in a cooler climate, pick plants that produce peppers early in the season.
 It will take longer for the peppers to grow and mature, so an early season pepper is best.
-One bell pepper that is amazingly early (just 48 days from transplant) is Park’s Early Thickset Hybrid.
+For sweet peppers, you may want to take a look at sweet banana peppers.
+These peppers are prolific and bear pretty early.

 (Note: You don’t have to live in the Pacific Northwest to enjoy this pepper — you can grow it about anywhere.)